daanishpadha/daanishpadha.github.io/_pages/about.md

 Welcome!

-I am a Ph.D.
-Candidate in Economics at University of California, Riverside.

 I will be joining the Adam Smith Business School at the University of Glasgow as an Assistant Professor of Econometrics this fall.